fan199241/jigsaw_toxic_comment_classification/README.md

 # jigsaw_toxic_comment_classification
-The project is solving multi-label classification problem.
-Dataset from kaggle website: https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/

-Given a group of sentences or paragraphs, which was used as a comment by a user in an online platform, our task is to classify it to belong to one or more of the following **six categories** - toxic, severe-toxic, obscene, threat, insult or identity-hate.
+Given a group of sentences or paragraphs, which was used as a comment by a user in an online platform, the task is to classify it to belong to one or more of the following **six categories** - toxic, severe-toxic, obscene, threat, insult or identity-hate.
 This is a **multi-label classification problem**.
 In multi-label classification, data can belong to more than one label simultaneously.

 The evaluation metric is the mean column-wise **ROC AUC**.
 In other words, the score is the average of the individual AUCs of each predicted column.

+Dataset from kaggle website: https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/

 ## PROJECT DESIGN & WORKFLOW